On both sides of the frontline,

 And what is all this for?
 Five thousand pounds a year and a barrel of sherry, for the privileges that come with these?
 Or is it just for giving the country the sense of ‘normality’ back?
 For the ‘glamour’?
 At least one of the favourites, the poet Benjamin Zephaniah, made his position clear this morning, ruling himself out of taking the title.

 This development brings yet another question into focus.
 A question about the relevance of a ‘poet laureate’ as a cultural institution driven by bureaucracy, promoted by bureaucracy and privilege, out of touch with our times and defined by an identity crisis.
 To add a bit of context, it is worth mentioning that there are just a few countries which still have a poet laureate.
 Among them are USA, Canada, Germany, Serbia, India, Turkey, Somalia, Nigeria, Iran and North Korea.
-The number is even smaller when we consider the countries which allow a prime minister to get involved.
+The number is even smaller when we consider the countries which allow the government to get involved.

 And, finally, if this is about the ‘nation’s poet’ as the government says, has anybody asked the nation?
 Maybe this appointment, more than others, should be done by referendum, considering we have become experts at this too.